Case Study 1: Reducing poverty among smallholder farmers through enhanced trade regimes and value chains for coffee in Uganda and Tanzania

 • Ministry of Industry and Trade which is responsible for coordinating all matter relating to investment, industries and trade,

-In Uganda the study is envisaged to have high level interactions with several stakeholders in the value chain, due to the different roles they perform in ensuring production and value addition, and ensuring conformity to international standards, such as EU standards on commodities emanating from developing countries.
-The key stakeholders include regulatory and governance bodies:
+In Uganda the study had a high level of interactions with several stakeholders in the value chain, including those engaged in production, value addition, and those ensuring conformity to international standards, such as EU standards on commodities emanating from developing countries.
+The key stakeholders included regulatory and governance bodies:

 • Uganda Coffee Development Authority,